There are roughly two dozen lesbian bars in the United States. The ones that are left are evolving to survive - KION546

 The closures of lesbian bars and LGBTQ+ spaces have been attributed to myriad factors, including gentrification, rise of online dating, increasing acceptance, evolving language around orientation and identity, macroeconomics, and business-specific operational issues.

-But the most common reasons cited by the operators of the dozen lesbian bars interviewed by CNN Business is the wage gap and financial disparities of queer women and gender minorities, as compared to their straight and cisgendered counterparts, as well as gay men.
+But the most common reasons cited by the operators of the dozen lesbian bars interviewed by CNN Business are the wage gap and financial disparities of queer women and gender minorities, as compared to their straight and cisgender counterparts, as well as gay men.

 LBQ women tend to have lower income, lower spending ability, and higher rates of poverty than gay men, straight women and straight men, said Bianca Wilson, a senior scholar of public policy at The Williams Institute at the UCLA School of Law.
 The Williams Institute conducts and compiles research on sexual and gender minorities.